-- What are the typical circumstances that require a purchase price allocation?
+What are the typical circumstances that require purchase price allocations?
 What are the relevant reporting standards?

 Broad categories consist of the following: (1) working capital items including current assets such as cash, accounts receivable, and inventory net of current liabilities such as accounts payable, accruals, and deferred revenue, (2) personal and real property such as machinery and equipment, leasehold improvements, and owned real estate, (3) identifiable intangible assets including developed technology, technology under development, customer relationships, trade name, and non-compete agreements, and (4) other intangible assets that do not meet the criteria of being separable from goodwill like an assembled workforce and goodwill.

 Valuing intangible assets sounds difficult.
 How do you arrive at a value for intangibles?